Friday my students had their Scandinavian Lab.

 My roommate in college was 1st generation American Chinese.
 Her uncle had a restaurant in Chinatown in L.A.
 She would bring home the little white boxes when she returned on Sundays... containing the most amazing things inside.
 She taught me how to stir fry and some secrets of Chinese Cuisine.

 When I was in college my mom was a member of the Explorers Club, headed up by Elmer_Dills of KABC tv in Los Anegles.
 The goal of this montly club was to enjoy the finest yet affordable ethnic cuisines of the Greater L.A.
 Basin.
 What an education that was!
+I married a second generation Finn.

 My mom is 1st generation Irish American but hated most of that fair isle's bland foods so she never prepared it for me.
 As I began to celebrate my heritage by teaching my own children I learned to love corn beef and cabbage and singing "Irish Eyes".
 They had wonderful cuisine when we toured the entire coast in 2002.